 ⚠️ Attention:

-Many kitchens calculate with the purchase price per head but forget the trimming loss.
-Then whole lettuce seems much cheaper than it really is.
+Most kitchens calculate using the purchase price per head but ignore trimming loss.
+This makes whole lettuce appear much cheaper than reality.

 Include labor time in the calculation

-Whole heads require more labor than pre-packaged lettuce.
-Add this time as a cost item.
+Whole heads demand more labor than pre-packaged lettuce.
+Add this time as a legitimate cost item.
+One of the most common blind spots in kitchen management is underestimating the labor involved in basic prep work like lettuce processing.

 - Cleaning and cutting: 3-5 minutes per head